 How a small idea turned into a world-class design

-It was October 18, 2016, when the world of a young Dutch designer got turned upside down instantly.
-An article about the cabin he had designed for his mother received worldwide attention following a publication in Dezeen, one of the world’s most popular design magazines.
-He had been playing with the idea for people to live closer to nature for a long time already, but the idea to let the world experience the beauty of nature in a safe and comfortable environment, was born.
+It was October 18, 2016, when a young Dutch designer’s world got turned upside down instantly.
+An article about the cabin he had designed for his mother received global attention following a publication in Dezeen, one of the world’s most popular design magazines.
+He had been playing with ways for people to live closer to nature for a long time, and then came his idea to let the world experience the beauty of nature in a safe and comfortable environment.

 Design of the first cabin

 Caspar Schols is the Dutch designer behind Cabin ANNA.
 After obtaining his BSc and a MSc in Physics from the University of Amsterdam in 2015, his mother asked him to build her a garden cabin.
 With a fascination for architecture and design but no architectural training, he was looking for a concept to create a dynamic connection between man, nature and home.
 A flexible space where his mum could read or paint, organise family dinners, somewhere her grandchildren could give theatre performances.
 But above all, the cabin had to bring her closer to nature.
 After completion, the cabin was called Garden House.

-An article about the Garden House got published in Dezeen, one of the world’s most popular design magazines.
-The publicity around the project led to different award nominations.
-Among which the Dirk Roosenburg Award in Eindhoven, the Radical Innovation Award in New York, and the Dezeen Small Building of the Year Award in London.
-The project became the top-3 most popular architectural project of 2017 in the Netherlands.
-Around that same time Caspar was awarded an educational scholarship at the Architectural Association in London (2016-2019).
+An article about the Garden House was published in Dezeen, one of the world’s most popular design magazines.
+The publicity around the project led to different award nominations, including the Dirk Roosenburg Award in Eindhoven, the Radical Innovation Award in New York, and the Dezeen Small Building of the Year Award in London.
+The project became the third most popular architectural project of 2017 in the Netherlands.
+Around the same time, Caspar was awarded an educational scholarship at the Architectural Association in London (2016-2019).

 Redesign for Cabin ANNA